Yukio Shige: Suicide prevention NPO

-On April 27, 2004 Shige founded Kokoro ni Hibiku Bunshu Henshukyoku (Publishing bureau for collection of writings that reach the heart), which has continued to work to prevent suicides around Tōjinbō.
+On April 27, 2004, Shige founded Kokoro ni Hibiku Bunshu Henshukyoku (Publishing bureau for collection of writings that reach the heart), which has continued to work to prevent suicides around Tōjinbō.
 In 2014 it saved its 500th life.

-In 2008 Shige reported a spike in suicide attempts after job losses among casual employees due to the Financial crisis of 2007–08, known as the "Lehman shock" in Japan.
+In 2008 Shige reported a spike in suicide attempts after job losses among casual employees due to the 2008 financial crisis, known as the "Lehman shock" in Japan.
 In Japan, it is not uncommon for employees to live in a company dormitory, so if workers lose their jobs they also lose their housing.

 The NPO owns six apartments where people can stay if they lack accommodation.

 During the 2016 Pokémon Go fad, the number of local visitors increased, reducing the number of suicidal visitors to the Tojinbo cliffs.

 In 2017 the group's 16 members were considering using drones to monitor the cliffs and watch for suicidal people.
 As of May 2017 the group had prevented 586 people from killing themselves.

-Documentary
+Popular culture

 In 2015 it was reported that Shige's work would be featured in a documentary.
 In 2017, Shige and his team of volunteers at NPO were featured in a YouTube documentary by Field of Vision entitled "The Gatekeeper."